ImperialCollegeLondon/SimDemopolis/notes.md

 ## TODO
 - Have a look to see what exactly the _Gini Index_ is.
-- Have a look at how best to write a really good literature survey
 - Re-read _Demopolis_, and make sure I've covered all the main points in the report
 - Read _Democracy and Knowledge_ (preferably quite quickly)